-Affordable housing rents are based on what is known as the market rent.
-Affordable housing rates will be no more than 75 per cent of the market rent for a property.
+Affordable housing rents are based on the market rent.
+Affordable housing rates will be no more than 75% of the market rent for a property.

 Rent is calculated each week.
 You can pay your rent either weekly or fortnightly.
 We offer a range of ways to pay: